Reaching global audience

 - Estonian startup Getid.ee which provides fast identity verification for global businesses,

 - ReactJS documentation supports more than 20 languages.
-Every documentation page has individual GitHub repository where people are translating content.
+Every documentation page has an individual GitHub repository where people are translating content.

 - Nederland company print.com that lets you order every print product at lightning speed!